mglx01/Offsec_PG_Practice/Linux/Quackerjack.md

 [+] Extracting 10 first users :
 admin:1:dc40b85276a1f4d7cb35f154236aa1b2
 ```
-crack the hash and get got the password abgrtyu
+crack the hash and we got the password abgrtyu
 since we have credential we can login with this python script
 ```console
 $ searchsploit rConfig